TheIoTLearningInitiative/InternetOfThingsCommunications/documentation/Protocols.md

-## AllJoyn

-> A persistent publish/subscribe solution promoted by Qualcomm.
-This protocol has the limitation of being mainly targeted towards home electronics.
-This protocol includes code for marshalling and unmarshalling (encode/decode) data and suffers from the same size and proxy problems as MQTT

 ## XMPP

 > An open source persistent publish/subscribe protocol that can also be tunneled over HTTP.
 Data is encoded in XML, thus it includes a huge code size footprint for the device